Multiday User Equilibrium with Strategic Commuters: Numerical Examples

-We use the bottleneck model setting in \cite{guo2018day}.
+In this section, we apply the bottleneck model setting in \cite{guo2018day}.
 The total number of commuters is $6,000$, and the capacity of the bottleneck is $c=3,000$ vehicles per hour.
+In line with typical bottleneck model assumptions, we consider all commuters to be homogeneous.
 The penalty for travel time, early arrival and late arrival are $\alpha=10, \beta=5, \gamma=15$, respectively.
 The departure time window on each day is $[0,3]$ hours, which is further discretized into $M=40$ slices.
 Thus, the length of each slice (i.e. each state) is $0.075$ hours or 4.5 minutes.
-The desired arrival time for all commuters is $r=2$.
-The planning horizon contains $N=30$ days, and the MF distribution is initialized in uniform distribution.
-Here we use $g(s,s',\pi_s)=\epsilon \cdot |s-s'|+\frac{1}{\theta} \ln \pi_s(s')$.
-We set the inertia weight $\epsilon=1$ so that the adjustment cost and the daily travel cost are comparable.
-Besides, since the concept of SUE is not widely used in departure time choice problems, we set $\theta=20$ to represent a relatively low variance in the perception error.
-Results are shown in Figure \ref{fdepart_e1t20}.
-As before, we plot the MF distribution on all 30 days in Figure \ref{fdepart_e1t20}(b).
-From the figure, we can observe that the adjustments do not stop, indicating the system does not converge to stationarity in the period.
-The travel cost and the augmented travel cost are fairly close on the last day, which indicates that $\theta=20$ is large enough to clear the influence of the perception error.

-When there are no adjustment costs and $\theta=20$, results are shown in Figure \ref{fdepart_e0t20}.
-Similarly, all the curves except the initial one are overlapping, which indicates that the MF distribution reaches the orange curve on the second day and stays invariant for the rest days.
-This result also agrees with the analysis in Section \ref{scs}.
-The discrepancy among the travel costs for all chosen departure times is around 8\%, which is fairly small.
-We attribute this discrepancy to the computational effort because the exploitability measure remains more than 8 in the final iteration and the algorithm does not exactly locate the MFE.
-In fact, it is proven that the algorithm can converge to the MFE with monotone cost functions \citep{perrin2020fictitious}.
-Since the cost function adopted here for day-to-day departure time choice is not monotone, the convergence of the algorithm is not guaranteed.
-We leave the development of a better algorithm to further investigation.
+The desired arrival time for all commuters is $r=2$ and the commuters also plan for $N=7$ days.
+Here we use $d(s,s')=\epsilon \cdot |s-s'|$ as the switching cost, where not only the frequency but also the adjustment range matter.
+We set the inertia weight $\epsilon$ and the dispersion parameter $\theta$ to $1$ and $0.5$, respectively.

+In Figure \ref{DP_measure}, we illustrate the convergence of the algorithm.
+Similar to the route choice cases, both measurements converge effectively to 0, indicating the successful computation of the MUE.

+Figure \ref{DP_MUE} presents the resulting MUE, which features seven curves representing the departure rate profile from day 0 to day 6.
+Again, day 7 is omitted from the figure as it replicates day 0.
+Zooming in on the curves around the peak reveals an interesting pattern.
+The population begins with the blue curve on day 0 and continues to fluctuate around the red curve from day 1 to day 6.
+Moreover, the MUE exhibits a distinct pattern compared to the user equilibrium, represented by the green dotted line.
+While both cases feature two peaks, the departure time profile of the MUE is more concentrated in the middle of the range.
+This concentration results from the presence of inertia and perception error, which lead commuters to prefer staying in the middle of the departure time window to avoid substantial adjustments.